ResultadosDigitais/feature_flagger/README.md

 ## Configuration

 By default, feature_flagger uses the REDIS_URL env var to setup it's storage.
-You can configure this by using `configure` like such:
+You can configure this by using `configure`.
+Configure Redis directly on feature_flagger initializer, don’t reuse $redis like Sidekiq does.

 1. In a initializer file (e.g. `config/initializers/feature_flagger.rb`):
 ```ruby